William Corbin (author): Career

-He started his writing career as a newspaperman and later married Eloise Jarvis McGraw, also an author.
+He started his writing career as a newspaperman and later married Eloise Jarvis McGraw (née Hamilton), also an author.

 Corbin became more serious about writing fiction and moved into a house with a 23-acre filbert orchard to do so.
 Several of Corbin's works received awards.
 His novel Smoke was made into a movie of the same name in 1970, and a British television series based on Corbin's Horse in the House was produced from 1977 to 1979.

 Personal life

-William Corbin had two children, Lauren and Peter McGraw.
+William Corbin and Eloise had two children, Lauren and Peter McGraw.